Place de la Concorde: Fountains

+North side

-The north side of the square, along the Rue de Rivoli, is occupied by two palatial buildings, whose matching facades were designed by Ange-Jacques Gabriel.
+The north side of the square, along the Rue de Rivoli, is occupied by two palatial buildings, whose matching façades were designed by Ange-Jacques Gabriel.
 They are separated by the Rue Royale, which enters the square from the north and was also designed by Gabriel.
-He planned the harmonious facades of the buildings along Rue Royale, including the facade and interior of his own residence at Number eight.
+He planned the harmonious façades of the buildings along Rue Royale, including the façade and interior of his own residence at Number eight.